qmlbook/qmlbook/docs/networking/networking.rst

                 success = True
         return jsonify( { 'result' : success } )

-This request looks similar like the GET request for an individual color.
+This request looks similar to the GET request for an individual color.

 .. code-block:: sh

     curl -i -X DELETE http://localhost:5000/colors/red

 Now we can read all colors, read a specific color, create a new color, update a color and delete a color.
-Also we know the HTTP endpoints to our API.
+Also, we know the HTTP endpoints to our API.

 .. list-table::
     :widths: 40 20 40